Spiders are creepy crawlers found anywhere, from deserts to jungles and even homes.

 3. Brazilian Wandering Spider

-The Brazilian Wandering Spider is another spider among the poisonous types of spiders worldwide.
+The Brazilian Wandering Spider is another one of the poisonous spiders worldwide.
 This large brown spider is similar to Wolf Spiders but larger and possesses a more potent neurotoxin.

 Brazilian Wandering Spiders are nocturnal hunters and travel widely throughout Brazil.
 They prefer warm climates and often hide in places like under rocks, logs, and inside houses during the day.
 When disturbed, they usually retreat quickly into nearby vegetation.